SPGsiu/Learn-Ruby/README.md

 11 - Ex11.rb - combing get method with loop

 12 - Ex12.rb - using get.to_i created a guessing number mini game

+13 - Ex13.rb - Using ARGV with array